Getting Married In Jamaica - Jamaican Wedding Guide

 Secrets Wild Orchid - Montego Bay

 Nestled in a quiet nook in the island’s second capital, Montego Bay, Secrets is a beautiful resort ideal for weddings and honeymoons.
-This all inclusive resort offers first class service to its guests and will assist you in making your first few days of marriage a romantic and relaxing experience.
-Visit their website at http://www.secretsresorts.com/wild-orchid-montego-bay for more information.
+This all-inclusive resort offers first-class service to its guests and will assist you in making your first few days of marriage a romantic and relaxing experience.
+Visit their website for more information.

 Sandals Grande Riviera - Ocho Rios

-If you enjoy beautiful beaches and the tranquility of botanical gardens then the Sandals Grande Riviera is the best resort for you.
+If you enjoy beautiful beaches and the tranquillity of botanical gardens then the Sandals Grande Riviera is the best resort for you.
 With a wide variety of activities and wedding venues to choose from, this resort will help you take advantage of the beauty of Jamaica.
-Visit their website at https://www.sandals.com/main/ochorios/or-home.cfm for more information.
+Visit the Sandals Grande Riviera website for more information.

 Couples Resort - Negril

 A trip to Jamaica is incomplete without a visit to Negril.
 Negril is famous for its incredibly beautiful nine-mile stretch of white sand beaches.
 Make the beach your romantic oasis as you bask in the beauty and alluring scents of the Caribbean Sea.
-This resort is eco-friendly and offers visitors with personalized wedding packages.
-Visit their website at http://couples.com/negril/ for more information.
+This resort is eco-friendly and offers visitors personalized wedding packages.
+Visit the Couple's Resort website for more information.

 Dolphins are some of the most beautiful animals in the world and Dolphin Cove in Ocho Rios offers its patrons the opportunity to interact with these wonderful creatures.
 However, the experience does not end there.
-All visitors are able to access a nature trail showcasing various exotic animals as well as a shark show, opportunities to swim with dolphins and sting rays, and a kayak ride allowing visitors to see the beautiful under water features.
+All visitors are able to access a nature trail showcasing various exotic animals as well as a shark show, opportunities to swim with dolphins and stingrays, and a kayak ride allowing visitors to see the beautiful underwater features.
 Also, if you get tired after all of these activities, you can lounge on the beach and be calmed by the beautiful scenery.
-Visit their website at http://dolphincoveja.com/ for more information.
+Visit the Dolphin Cove website for more information.

 Dunn’s River Falls

-Featured as one of the most popular tourist attractions in Jamaica, Dunn’s River Falls offers visitors with the exciting climb of a beautiful waterfall, as well as kiosks for purchasing local craft items and a beautiful beach with various water activities.
+Featured as one of the most popular tourist attractions in Jamaica, Dunn’s River Falls offers visitors the exciting climb of a beautiful waterfall, as well as kiosks for purchasing local craft items and a beautiful beach with various water activities.
 Here, you will be able to extend your activities beyond lounging on the beach and really get up and get moving.
-Make this attraction a part of your must do list when you visit Ocho Rios.
-Visit their website at http://www.dunnsriverfallsja.com/ for more information.
+Make this attraction a part of your must-do list when you visit Ocho Rios.
+Visit Dunn's River Falls website for more information.

 Rose Hall Great House

 Mysterious and thrilling are just some of the words that you will use to describe your experience at the Rose Hall Great House located in Montego Bay.
 The story of this great house is based on the tale of the white witch, Annie Palmer, who killed all of her husbands and slave lovers, and whose ghost still haunts the rooms and gardens of the estate.
-As you are taken on the tour of the Great House, you will be able to see some of the artefacts and beautiful architecture of the 1800s.
+As you are taken on the tour of the Great House, you will be able to see some of the artifacts and beautiful architecture of the 1800s.
 However, beware…you never know if you will see Annie Palmer’s ghost lurking around the corner.
-Visit their website at http://rosehall.com/tours/ for more information.
+Visit Rose Hall Great House website for more information.

 Usain Bolt’s Tracks and Records

 Although this is not a traditional tourist attraction, it is a hot spot for locals and is definitely the place you would want to be if you are in Kingston.
-Named after the fastest man in the world, Usain Bolt, Tracks and Records is a sports bar filled with flat screen televisions featuring various sporting activities as well as a nourishing menu featuring several Jamaican dishes.
+Named after the fastest man in the world, Usain Bolt, Tracks and Records is a sports bar filled with flat-screen televisions featuring various sporting activities as well as a nourishing menu featuring several Jamaican dishes.
 A dynamic atmosphere, friendly staff, and great food make Tracks and Records the place to be when you are in Kingston.
-Visit their website at http://www.tracksandrecords.com/ for more information.
+Visit Usain Bolt's Tracks and Records website for more information.

 Jack Sprat Restaurant

-The Jamaican South Coast is often forgotten because it features far less attractions than the popular tourist spots of the North Coast.
+The Jamaican South Coast is often forgotten because it features far fewer attractions than the popular tourist spots of the North Coast.
 Nevertheless, if you are on the South Coast then the Jack Sprat restaurant is the place to go for some great Jamaican seafood.
-Nestled in a quiet nook in Treasure Beach, Saint Elizabeth, Jack Sprat offers its patrons with the opportunity to bask in the beauty of the Caribbean Sea while eating “finger-licking” food.
-It is a popular spot for locals who reside in close proximity and will offer any tourist with the opportunity to truly interact with locals and experience Jamaican seafood.
-Visit their website at http://www.jakeshotel.com/eat/dining/jack-sprat-restaurant.html for more information.
+Nestled in a quiet nook in Treasure Beach, Saint Elizabeth, Jack Sprat offers its patrons the opportunity to bask in the beauty of the Caribbean Sea while eating “finger-licking” food.
+It is a popular spot for locals who reside in close proximity and will offer any tourist the opportunity to truly interact with locals and experience Jamaican seafood.
+Visit Jack Sprat's Resturant website for more information.